BullseyeCoverage Up Contents Search

 Error 17: coverage file empty

 Set the COVFILE environment variable to the full path of the coverage file used when building.
 The coverage file named in the error incorrectly contains no build information.
-This file was probably improperly created with the covmgr command.
 During instrumentation the coverage file is populated with data identifying sources and functions.
 At run-time only the measurements are written.

 Error 18: not a BullseyeCoverage file or wrong version